asherbryant/BBKMScProject/disTF/README.md

 Paths to ichorCNA cna.seg files for each case.<br />
 REQUIRED.<br />
 **--distance**<br />
-Number of bases from center of aggregated signal to evaluate the Euclidean distance.<br />
+Number of bases from center of the aggregated signal to evaluate the Euclidean distance.<br />
 DEFAULT: `50`.<br />
 **--bases**<br />
-Number of bases from the center of TFBS to be included in output files.<br />
+Number of bases from the center of the TFBS to be included in output files.<br />
 DEFAULT: `1000`.<br />
 <br />
 **Plot Arguments**<br />
 **--xticks**<br />
 Position of ticks on x-axis of plots.
 Theses values are indices.
-Therefore, if the `bases` arguement is 1000, the indices will range from 0 to 2001.<br />DEFAULT: `[0, 499, 1000, 1501, 2001]`.<br />
+Therefore, if the `bases` argument is 1000, the indices will range from 0 to 2001.<br />DEFAULT: `[0, 499, 1000, 1501, 2001]`.<br />
 **--xticklabels**<br />
 Labels for ticks on x-axis.
 The number of labels should be equal to the number of `xticks`.<br />
 DEFAULT: `[-1000, -500, 0, 500, 1000]`.

-### Example Usage
+#### Example Usage
 ~~~text
 TF_DIRECTORY="/path/to/GTRD/clusters"
 TF_FILE="tfs.txt"